12 Different Types of Guitars (With Pictures)

 The main reason for such a distinctive sound is a spun-metal cone, which conducts string vibration instead of wood tops.
 For that reason, the tone is louder and very distinctive.
 Resonator guitars are usually played in lap steel guitar style.

 8. Archtop Guitar

-The first electric guitars featured an archtop design but were later replaced with semi-hollow and solid-body models, which are cheaper and easier to make.
+The first electric guitars featured an archtop design but were later replaced with semi-hollow and solid body guitars, which are cheaper and easier to make.
 One of the main design characteristics is that the guitar top isn’t flat but rather arched.
-Instead of a typical round hole, they feature violin-like f-holes, while the body is completely hollow.
+Instead of a typical round hole, they feature violin-like f-holes and hollow bodies.